For the complete documentation index, see llms.txt.

 Section titled Single Page Applications leaving inactive pages in the DOM

-Special care must be taken for Single Page Applications that leave inactive pages in the DOM, such as Angular+Iconic.
+Special care must be taken for Single Page Applications that leave inactive pages in the DOM, such as Angular+Ionic.

 Contentsquare supports iFrames, including for Zoning and Session Replay.